awsdocs/aws-codecommit-user-guide/doc_source/how-to-notify-lambda-cc.md

    }
    ```

-   For more information about resource policies for Lambda functions, see [AddPermission](http://docs.aws.amazon.com/lambda/latest/dg/API_AddPermission.html) and [The Pull/Push Event Models](http://docs.aws.amazon.com/lambda/latest/dg/intro-invocation-modes.html) in the Lambda User Guide\.
+   For more information about resource policies for Lambda functions, see [AddPermission](http://docs.aws.amazon.com/lambda/latest/dg/API_AddPermission.html) and [The Pull/Push Event Models](http://docs.aws.amazon.com/lambda/latest/dg/intro-invocation-modes.html) in the *Lambda User Guide*\.

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. In the **Dashboard** navigation pane, choose **Roles**, and in the list of roles, select *lambda\_basic\_execution*\.

-1. On the summary page for the role, choose the **Permissions** tab, and in the **Inline Policies** section, choose **Create Role Policy**\.
+1. On the summary page for the role, choose the **Permissions** tab, and in **Inline Policies**, choose **Create Role Policy**\.

 1. On the **Set Permissions** page, choose **Policy Generator**, and then choose **Select**\.